We are currently seeking an Advisor who will advance the institution’s proud tradition of excellence in academics, student life and

 traditional-aged students and adults in a higher education setting preferred;

-- Well organized, task-oriented and flexible; and
+- Well organized, task-oriented and

 Able to work flexible hours to include evenings and weekends.